IQSS/DataTaggingServer/docs/RequestAnInterview.md

 3. Sample response:

-  HTTP/1.1 303 See Other
-  Location: /requestedInterview/376ac6e3-c434-4120-a836-ac230a8c3f55
+  HTTP/1.1 201 Created
   Date: Mon, 27 Aug 2018 18:32:53 GMT

-  Content-Length: 0
+  /requestedInterview/376ac6e3-c434-4120-a836-ac230a8c3f55

-4. Redirect the user to the `Location` in the response (plus the PolicyModels server base URL).
+4. Redirect the user to the URL in the response body (plus the PolicyModels server base URL).
 5. Await a `POST` of the interview results into the `callbackURL` provided in the json.
 This `POST` can have two forms:

   * When accepting: